xenharmonic-devs/scale-workshop/README.md

 ![Scale Workshop screenshot](https://raw.githubusercontent.com/xenharmonic-devs/scale-workshop/main/src/assets/img/opengraph-image.png)

+## End-of-life warning

+Scale Workshop 2 is nearing the end of its development cycle and will be deprecated once v3 completes the beta cycle and is realeased.

 ## Description

 [Scale Workshop](https://scaleworkshop.plainsound.org/) allows you to design microtonal scales and play them in your web browser.
 Export your scales for use with VST instruments.
 Convert Scala files to various tuning formats.